Agent Task Tutorial¶

 Generate the tool-augmented GSM8K dataset:

-Compared with the single-step sanity-check dataset, this preprocessing script adds two fields that make the task agentic:
+Compared with the single-step sanity-check dataset, this preprocessing script keeps structured task fields for the tool path:

 Conceptually, each sample says: